 Mundelein

-Mundelein is a delightful suburban neighborhood and minutes away from Metra’s North Central train service for direct access to Chicago.
+Mundelein is a delightful suburban neighborhood and is minutes away from Metra’s North Central train service for direct access to Chicago.
 Enjoy the Grand Illinois Trail, theaters, and local festivals in the heart of Lake County.
+From a 45-minute commute into the city to quiet suburban living and family-friendly festivals, Mundelein is perfect for those who want the benefits of living near Chicago without being in it.

 Naperville

-Naperville is nestled perfectly in between two of the finest dining and shopping districts in the Chicago area.
+Naperville is nestled perfectly between two of the finest dining and shopping districts in the Chicagoland area.
+It’s an award-winning suburb for its tech job opportunities, agriculture, education, and cultural attractions.
+From a downtown area to the Naperville Riverwalk and a unique stone quarry, it’s a sought-after place to live for many reasons.
 Commuting into the city is a breeze with quick access to Metra’s Burlington Northern Santa Fe (BNSF) line, I-88, and I-355 highways.

 Saint Charles